mudigosa/Image-Classifier/README.md

 Image Classifier

-Going forward, AI algorithms will be incorporated into more and more everyday applications.
+I have implemeted Image classifier reconizing images of flowers using  PyTorch image classification model and further converted into Command line application.
+AI algorithms will be incorporated into more and more everyday applications.
 For example, you might want to include an image classifier in a smartphone app.
 To do this, you'd use a deep learning model trained on hundreds of thousands of images as part of the overall application architecture.
 A large part of software development in the future will be using these types of models as common parts of applications.

 In this project, you'll train an image classifier to recognize different species of flowers.
 You can imagine using something like this in a phone app that tells you the name of the flower your camera is looking at.
 In practice, you'd train this classifier, then export it for use in your application.
 We'll be using this dataset of 102 flower categories.